CollasLab/edd/README.md

 ### Optional Arguments
 * --bin-size
- * Bin size is auto estimated if left blank (recommended), but can be overridden.
+ * Bin size is auto-estimated if left blank (recommended), but can also be overridden.
- * The argument must be an integer specifying the bin size in KB
+ * The argument must be an integer specifying the bin size in Kb.
 * -n --num-trials, by default 10,000
- * Number of monte carlo trials
+ * Number of Monte Carlo trials
 * -p --nprocs
- * Number of processes to use for monte carlo simulation, by default 4
+ * Number of processes to use for Monte Carlo simulation, by default 4.
  * Can be increased if your computer has many cores.
  * e.g. set this to 32 if you have 32 cores as this will reduce the running time.
 * --fdr, by default 0.05